 Each school in Ontario has a safe schools team working to promote a safer and more welcoming learning environment.
 Teams include the school principal, a teacher, a student (where appropriate), a parent and a member from the broader community.

 Sharing Stories About Bullying Awareness and Prevention Week

 Schools are encouraged to be creative during Bullying Awareness and Prevention Week and to share stories and samples of their work.

 Schools have been asked to create artwork posters during Bullying Awareness and Prevention Week that focus on a relevant theme.
 Each school can submit artwork for possible use on the ministry website or for future Bullying Awareness and Prevention Week materials.

 The ministry also encourages schools to send student artwork and success stories about their Bullying Awareness and Prevention Week activities.
-A selection of these will be posted to the ministry website.

 By organizing Bullying Awareness and Prevention Week activities, schools will be effecting positive change in student achievement and well-being.